adenny640/DSC180A-Methodology-5/index.md

 The most interesting topic topic that I have covered in my domain is building a computer vision model<br/>
 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.** <br/>
 I would like to pair computer vision and satelleite imagery to investigate solar prospects in San Diego. <br/>
-**What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**\
+**What is a potential change you’d make to the approach taken in your current Quarter 1 Project?** <br/>
-A potential change would be to allow us more time for model finetuning.\
+A potential change would be to allow us more time for model finetuning.<br/>
-**What other techniques would you be interested in using in your project?**\
+**What other techniques would you be interested in using in your project?** <br/>
-I would be interested in looking at other computer vision models to see how they perform.\
+I would be interested in looking at other computer vision models to see how they perform. <br/>